waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. General Heuristics & Rules
 - **PC Interaction:** To use a PC, stand on the tile directly below it, face up, and press 'A'.
 - **HM Usage:** HMs are used from the party menu outside of battle.
-- **Surfing on Route 19:** Surfing is only possible from a specific tile at (13, 12), not from every shoreline tile.
+- **Surfing:** To use Surf from a land tile, you must be standing adjacent to and facing a water tile.
 - **Party Planning:** Always confirm all required HMs (Fly, Surf, Strength, Cut) are present in the party *before* leaving a Pokémon Center to travel to a new area.